sgraf812/pmcheck/artifact/Readme.md

 ```

 The `idris` directory contains `Ex7_4.idr`, which contains the Idris code from
+Section 7.4:

-Section 7.4.
-The `v` function in `Ex7_4.idr` is equivalent to its Haskell
-counterpart from Section 2.3.
-Note that because Idris has call-by-value runtime
+* The `v` function is equivalent to its Haskell counterpart from Section 2.3.
-semantics, there is no need to define a separate strict `SMaybe` data type,
-since the standard `Maybe` type is already strict.

-The `v` function is exhaustive, since it does not include a redundant match on
+* The `v'` function is a modified form of `v` that defines an equation for
   `Just`.
-The `v_modified` variant does include a redundant match on `Just`.
-Idris 1.3.2 will not produce a warning for either function, including
-`v_modified`, which has a redundant match:
+* The `f` function is equivalent to its Haskell counterpart from Section 3.7.

+Note that because Idris has call-by-value runtime semantics, there is no need
+to define a separate strict `SMaybe` data type, since the standard `Maybe` type
+is already strict.
+Similarly, the `MkT` constructor in `Ex7_4.idr` will be
+strict in its argument without the need to add a bang.

+You can load `Ex7_4.idr` into the Idris REPL and check each function for
+pattern-matching coverage by doing the following:

 ```
 # idris --version